ibm-cloud-architecture/refarch-jee-customerorder/README.md

 If you want to re-run the scripts, please make sure you drop the databases and create them again.

-As you will see in the following section, the Customer Order Services application implements application security.
-Hence, you need to have your application users defined in both your LDAP/Security registry and the application database.
-The _ORDERDB_ application database contains a table called _CUSTOMER_ which will store the application users.
-As a result, you need to add your application users to this table.

-In order to add your application users to you application database:
-1. Edit the [addBusinessCustomer.sql](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was70-dev/Common/addBusinessCustomer.sql) and/or [addResidentialCustomer.sql](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was70-dev/Common/addResidentialCustomer.sql) sql files you can find in the Common folder to define your users in there.
-2. Execute the sql files: `db2 -tf Common/addBusinessCustomer.sql` and/or `db2 -tf Common/addResidentialCustomer.sql`

 ### 4. Configuring the WebSphere v7 Environment with Security and Resources

 Websphere environment configuration can be setup using the automation script or it can be done manually.
 You can choose from either ways based upon your convenience.